 Legal Director at Browne Jacobson

 Claire Archibald advises UK schools on data protection and information law.
 As a former DPO for schools, she understands the practical challenges faced by education sector DPOs.
-She is a leading voice in data protection and AI governance, providing practical strategies and guidance for schools.
+She is a leading voice in data protection and AI governance, providing practical strategies and guidance for schools, and was named the European PICASSO Champion in 2024 for her advocacy in the education sector.

 Emma Martins